thehatworks/indie-stack-opinionated/README.md

 - creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
 - user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
 - creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)
+- working with stylesheets (in [SCSS](https://sass-lang.com/guide)
+  - You don't have to deal with official Sass, it's taken care of by PostCSS.
+  - You Edit [./app/styles/main.scss] to add any manual classes, or just use
+  - standard and parametric [tailwind classes utility classes](https://tailwindcss.com/docs/utility-first) anywhere in your code and they will be automatically available.
+  - All style code is automatically minimized for production, and in development you get [source maps for easy debugging](https://www.sitepoint.com/using-source-maps-debug-sass-chrome/)
+  - Hint: if you're doing it right, you are /never/ using React's style attribute direction, only class names.
+  - Also, there are several websites with completely ready to go copy-paste React + Tailwind template code for almost every use imaginable.

 ## Deployment